 I haven’t always felt this way.
 I’ve previously been involved in many race day events, including planning corporate race days and heading up large in-office functions for Melbourne Cup.
 I loved the fashion and glamour of the races, however now all it represents for me is the acceptance of using animals for entertainment, no matter the cost.

-In the 12 months to July 31 alone, 137 horses died on Australian racetracks; that’s one every 2.6 days, according to a report by the Coalition for the Protection of Racehorses.
+In the 12 months from 1 August 2017 to 31 July 2018, 119 horses died on Australian racetracks; that’s one every three days, according to a report by the Coalition for the Protection of Racehorses.
 An even bigger risk for them is being classified as ‘wastage’; animals that are bred to be racehorses but don’t make the cut (with only a reported 30 per cent of thoroughbreds ever even making it to the racetrack) or the ones who are past their use-by date and no longer profitable.